 Narratives of Late Antique Roman Palestine in Dialogue

-Abstract: This study is a comparative reading of two distinct narrative traditions with very similar features of the plot and content.
-The first tradition is from the Palestinian midrash Kohelet Rabbah and could be dated by 5-6th century.
-The second is from John Moschos’ Spiritual Meadow [Pratum spirituale], which means that it is very close in time and space.
+Abstract: This study is a comparative reading of two distinct narrative traditions with very similar features of plot and content.
+The first tradition is from the Palestinian midrash Kohelet Rabbah and could be dated to the fifth to sixth centuries.
+The second is from John Moschos’s Spiritual Meadow [Pratum spirituale], which is very close to Kohelet Rabbah in time and space.
 The stories compared, though very close, differ in certain points.
-The question about the relationships between the early Christian authors and the Rabbis had already interested for pioneers of Judaic studies, such as S. Krauss and L. Ginzberg; however, the relationships between John Moschos and Palestinian rabbinic writings was never systematically treated (despite one, very enlightening study, by H. Newman).
-Here, in this case study, I ask the typical questions of comparative analyses: Did the Midrash borrow the tradition from Christian lore?
-Or was the Church author impressed by the teachings of Midrash? or did they both learn the story from the shared continuum of local narrative tradition?
-Aside from these typical inquiries I seek to understood the cultural mechanisms underlying the narration.
-I hope that the present study of the short story about the small box will be helpful to discover cultural treasures of Jewish and Christian narrators which are still hidden in the small boxes of their stories.
+Pioneers of modern Judaic studies had been interested in the question of the relationships between early Christian authors and the rabbis, including Samuel Krauss and Louis Ginzberg; however, the relationships between John Moschos and Palestinian rabbinic writings have never been systematically treated (despite one very enlightening study by Hillel Newman).
+Here, in this case study, I ask the typical questions of comparative analyses: Did the midrash borrow the tradition from Christian lore?
+Or was the church author impressed by the teachings of midrash?
+Or did they both learn the story from the shared continuum of local narrative tradition?
+Beyond these typical inquiries, I seek to understand the cultural mechanisms underlying the narration.

-This study presents a comparative reading of two distinct narrative traditions which share conspicuous features of plot and content The first tradition is from the Palestinian midrash, Kohelet Rabbah (KR), and can be dated to the 6th century, though the final redaction of the book probably did not take place before the 7th century.
-The second is from John Moschos’ Spiritual Meadow [Pratum spirituale=PS], which was composed in very close temporal and geographical proximity to Kohelet Rabba.
-I analyze two sets of stories from Kohelet Rabbah and consider their parallels in rabbinic literature and the Spiritual Meadow.
-In the first case, I argue that the story in KR belongs to the same tradition as the story in PS, and stems from the same narrative milieu.
-In the second, I discuss the occurrence of the same motif, which is an ancient Mediterranean one.
-It appears to fit the context of PS much better than that of KR.
-As KR is its first appearance in rabbinic literature, we can assume its appropriation by the rabbinic narrator from the same narrative milieu whence it came to PS.
-In neither case do I believe that a direct influence on Kohelet Rabbah from Pratum Spirituale is possible: the book was known approximately only in narrow monastic circles, and it is doubtful that the editor of KR would have been able to read it.
+Two traditions, found in both the Palestinian midrash Kohelet Rabbah (KR), which can be dated to the sixth century, though its final redaction probably did not occur before the seventh century, and John Moschos’s Spiritual Meadow [Pratum spirituale=PS], composed in very close temporal and geographical proximity to Kohelet Rabbah, share striking similarities in plot and content.
+To explore these intriguing similarities, I analyze these two sets of stories from Kohelet Rabbah and consider their parallels in rabbinic literature and the Spiritual Meadow.
+I argue that the first story from KR belongs to the same tradition as the story in PS, and stems from the same narrative milieu.
+For the second story, I discuss the occurrence of the same ancient Mediterranean motif, which appears to fit the context of PS much better than that of KR.
+As KR is its first appearance in rabbinic literature, we can assume its appropriation by the rabbinic narrator from the same narrative milieu from which it came to PS.
+In neither case do I believe that a direct influence on Kohelet Rabbah from Pratum spirituale is possible: the book was known only in narrow monastic circles, and it is doubtful that the editor of KR would have been able to read it.
 This leads me to propose the presence of a shared narrative tradition.